osxmidi/LinVst/README.md

 See Makefile comments for define options.

-Tracktion/Waveform might have an embedded window offset problem where the plugin's gui is misaligned with the Tracktion/Waveform plugin window and requires overwriting the LinVst files with the files in the Tracktion folder.

-The 32bitonly folder contains makefiles for 32 bit systems and 32 bit vst's only.
+The 32bitonly folder contains makefiles for 32 bit systems and 32 bit vst's only and contains makefiles for Linux 32bit only systems and makes and installs lin-vst-server32lx (lin-vst-server32lxst for standalone window version) to /usr/bin.

 --